Manziel says he's sober, wants to return to NFL

 Manziel said Friday his next priority is playing quarterback again in the NFL.
 When asked his immediate goal, Manziel wrote: "PLAY FOOTBALL.
 A pre season game, anything I don't care what it is.
 Only need one team to believe in me and I'll do anything to make that a possibility."

-Manziel, who the Browns selected with the 22nd overall pick in the 2014 NFL draft, spent 10 weeks in rehab after his rookie season.
+Manziel, whom the Browns selected with the 22nd overall pick in the 2014 NFL draft, spent 10 weeks in rehab after his rookie season.
 He was suspended for the first four games of the 2016 season for violating the NFL's substance abuse policy.
-Manziel faced the threat of an additional suspension as the NFL investigated whether he violated its personal conduct policy.
-But his 2016 season effectively was ended last March, when the Browns released him.
+Manziel faced the threat of an additional suspension as the NFL investigated whether he violated its personal-conduct policy.
+But his 2016 season effectively ended last March, when the Browns released him.

-Manziel also reached an agreement last month with the Dallas County district attorney's office to have his domestic violence charges, brought when he was accused of hitting his former girlfriend, dropped should he reach certain conditions throughout the year.
+Manziel reached an agreement last month with the Dallas County district attorney's office to have domestic violence charges dropped if he meets certain conditions throughout the year.
+He was accused of hitting and threatening his former girlfriend during a night out last January.

 Manziel, 24, is scheduled to make his first announced promotional appearance since leaving the NFL.
 He will sign autographs in two memorabilia shops at Texas malls during Super Bowl week.